Fox Wields 1st Amendment in $2.7B Election-Fraud Defamation Fight

 The network now claims that the false claims it broadcast about Smartmatic helping Democrats steal the 2020 election are privileged as a neutral report.

-“This suit strikes at the heart of the First Amendment,” Kirkland & Ellis attorney Paul Clement says in the brief for Fox.
+“This suit strikes at the heart of the First Amendment,” Kirkland & Ellis attorney Paul Clement says in the brief for Fox, filed Monday.
 “Smartmatic’s theory is fundamentally incompatible with the reality of the modern news network and deeply rooted principles of free speech law.”

 In a separate statement, Fox News added that, “if the First Amendment means anything, it means that Fox cannot be held liable for fairly reporting and commenting on competing allegations in a hotly contested and actively litigated election.”

-Clement says the complaint Smartmatic brought last week in Manhattan does not show the network exhibiting “actual malice” in any statement by Fox itself.
+Clement says the complaint Smartmatic brought last week in state court in Manhattan does not show the network exhibiting “actual malice” in any statement by Fox itself.

 The 22-page motion cites the landmark case New York Times Co. v.
 Sullivan, in which the Gray Lady criticized police for mistreating civil rights protestors.
 An Alabama police commissioner sued the paper, claiming several inaccuracies within the article were tantamount to defamation.